 EDNA.
 That's all I should say, but also: This one is for parents...people who really need that time even more than the twenty-somethings who think they do.
 This one is my favorite for the year because they offer twelve day visits for those who can't be away from their kids for too long.
 From their website: "...located on the former home of poet/activist Edna St. Vincent Millay, The Millay Colony for the Arts is an artists’ residency program and artists’ center located in the Berkshire foothills of Austerlitz, New York.
 Our mission is to nurture and promote the vitality of the arts by supporting artists with rural retreats and workshops, and to support students, our artists-to-be, with a range of free arts programs and mentorships."
 YAZ!

 I had a wonderful and unexpected experience here.
 I was given an artist's grant to pay for the majority of my tuition, which I recommend applying for.
 I got SO MUCH DONE.
 From their website: The Vermont Studio Center offers 2- to 12-week residencies year-round to poets, fiction writers, creative nonfiction writers, and translators in Johnson, Vermont, a village located in the heart of the northern Green Mountains.
 The center provides time and space to write, as well as readings, craft talks, and conferences with two visiting writers each month.
 The fee for a four-week residency is $3,950.
 Fellowships are available; if you apply for a fellowship but don't get it, they will let you know if they've selected you for a grant.

-So, I just missed the cut-off for this one for 2017, but it's on my list for next year.
+So, I just missed the cut-off for this one last time I tried to apply, but it's on my list for next year.
 This one is in the Bay Area, so I could be close to my family and come home every week to visit.
 It's also in the Marin Headlands, one of my favorite places in the world.
 And it's FREE.